Morningstar88/X/README.md

 <h1 align="center"> X Framework: Aims</h1>

-- Help people raise their first 1,000, 10,000 and 50,000 TWD.
+- #### Help people raise their first 1,000, 10,000 and 50,000 TWD on Patreon, ZezZec, or Red Turtle.
 Get them started on the microfinance ladder.
-- Teach HTML, CSS and JS bascis, the allow people to set up beautiful open source websites, fast, and for free.
+- [Give away free, easy-to-edit, open source designs](https://codepen.io/collection/GoZjQW).
+Teach HTML, CSS and JS basics, that allow people to set up beautiful open source websites, fast, and for free.
 - Use open source software methodologies, which allows a project to scale quickly and rapidly.

 We will help you build two sites: A presentation page, and a Patreon, to raise money.
 When building the presenation page, you will learn HTML basics.
 With Patreon and ZecZec, you can learn fundraising.